 Both parties are entitled to terminate the contract if, notwithstanding the fact that the applicant party took all measures required, he failed to obtain a grant of permission within an agreed period or, where no period has been agreed, within a reasonable period from the conclusion of the contract.

 SECTION 2: Hardship

-If the performance of a contract is rendered more onerous for one of the parties, he is nevertheless bound to fulfill his obligations.
+If the performance of a contract is rendered more onerous for one of the parties, he is nevertheless bound to fulfill his obligations, unless a case of hardship occurs.